maichi0568/Cyclist_case_study/README.md

 * Increase the amount of bikes, do some marketing strategies in spring and summer in the places of entertament.
 * Provide benefits for member and limit benefits for casual such as time-using at weekends.
 * Discount for long time-using.
+* Release more classic_bike.
+* Control the small amount of the docked_bike.